 Talent covering the agarose with MMR solution.
 TEXT: MMR: Marc’s Modified Ringer's isotonic solution.

-SCOPE: To be provided by authors: Larvae being released from agarose gel.
+SCOPE: To be provided by authors: Larva being released from agarose gel.

-After the surgeries, rear the larvae until the endpoint of the experiment and then fix it with 4 percent paraformaldehyde [1-TXT].
+After the surgeries, place the larvae in MMR solution supplemented with antibiotics until the following day.
+Then return the larvae to E3 and rear themuntil the endpoint of the experiment.
+After larvae are terminally anesthetized,fix them with 4 percent paraformaldehyde [1-TXT].

 Talent fixing the larvae with paraformaldehyde.
 TEXT: Terminally anesthetize larvae before fixation